Learning-Dashboard/Bug-Reporting/.github/ISSUE_TEMPLATE/improvement_report.md

  - Browser version [e.g. 22]

 **Additional context**
-Add any other context about the improvment here.
+Add any other context about the improvement here.